Jeff Akoh

 Jeff Ufedo Akoh (born 27 October 1996) is a Nigerian singer.
 He rose to prominence after winning the eighth season of Project Fame West Africa in 2015.
 He won the competition at the age of 18, making him the youngest winner so far.

 Early life and education

-Jeff was born and raised in the Abuja.
+Akoh was born and raised in the Abuja.
 He attended Shining Star Nursery and Primary School, Abuja and later, Federal Government Boys College, Garki, Abuja.
-Jeff has two siblings, a brother and sister who are both musically inclined.
+He has two siblings, a brother and sister, who are both musically inclined.

 Career

-In 2010, Jeff and his brother, Fred Akoh contested as a duo on Glo Naija Sings when he was 13 where they finished off at the Top 10of the company.
-He thereafter went to SAE Institute, Cape Town, South Africa where he graduated as a Sound Engineer before winning Project Fame.
+In 2010, Akoh and his brother, Fred, contested as a duo on Glo Naija Sings when he was 13.
+They finished inthe Top 10.

+Akoh then went to SAE Institute, Cape Town, South Africa, where he graduated as a sound engineer.